Dynamic Mean-Field Theory for Continuous Random Networks: Introduction

-We use three\ basic spaces of neurons: $\mathbb{R}$, $\mathbb{Q}_{p}$, $\mathbb{Z}_{p}$, where $\mathbb{Q}_{p}$ is the field of $p$-adic numbers, and $\mathbb{Z}_{p}$ is the ring of $p$-adic integers.
-In the case $\Omega =\mathbb{R}$, the neurons are organized in one layer containing infinitely many neurons.
-In the case $\Omega=\mathbb{Q}_{p}$, the neurons are organized in a tree-like hierarchical structure.
-In contrast, $\Omega=\mathbb{Z}_{p}$, the neurons are organized in an infinite rooted tree having infinitely many layers; each layer contains a finite number of neurons.
-It is worth to mention that $\mathbb{Q}_{p}$, $\mathbb{Z}_{p}$ are fractals.
-Networks of type (\ref{Continuous_Network}) appear in models of cortical neural networks as well as in computing as CNNs.
 Several researchers have hypothesized that in the cortical neural networks, the neurons are organized in self-similar (fractal) patterns, with the neural connections having a hierarchical ordering, see, e.g., \cite{Sporns}.
 In the case of artificial NNs, this hypothesis drives to the notion of deep architecture, understood as hierarchical structure where the neurons are organized in layers, with connections between neurons in different layers, see, e.g., \cite{Lecun et al}.
 For this reason, we argue, the $p$-adic versions of the network (\ref{Continuous_Network}) are a very promising model.